Logan Davidson

-Logan Douglas Davidson (born December 26, 1997) is an American professional baseball shortstop in the Oakland Athletics organization.
-He played college baseball at Clemson University before the Athletics selected him in the first round of the 2019 Major League Baseball draft.
+Logan Douglas Davidson (born December 26, 1997) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Athletics and Los Angeles Angels.
+He played college baseball for the Clemson Tigers before the Oakland Athletics selected him in the first round of the 2019 MLB draft.

 Amateur career

 Davidson attended Providence High School in Charlotte, North Carolina.
+In 2015, he helped lead the Providence baseball team to the North Carolina 4A state title.
 In 2016, The Charlotte Observer named him their high school baseball player of the year.
 He enrolled at Clemson University, where he played college baseball for the Clemson Tigers.
 In 2017 and 2018, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

 Professional career

+Oakland Athletics / Athletics

 The Oakland Athletics selected Davidson in the first round, with the 29th overall selection, of the 2019 Major League Baseball draft.

-After Davidson signed with Oakland, he was assigned to the Vermont Lake Monsters of the Class A-Short Season New York-Penn League.
-Over 54 games, he batted .239 with four home runs and 12 RBIs.
-Oakland invited Davidson to spring training as a non-roster player in 2020, but he did not play a minor league game due to the cancellation of the season.
-He was assigned to the Midland RockHounds of the Double-A Central in 2021, slashing .212/.307/.313 with seven home runs and 48 RBIs over 119 games.
+After Davidson signed with Oakland, he was assigned to the Vermont Lake Monsters of the Low-A New York-Penn League.
+Over 54 games, he batted .239 with four home runs and 12 RBI.

+Oakland invited Davidson to spring training as a non-roster player in 2020, but he did not play a minor league game due to the cancellation of the season because of the COVID-19 pandemic.
+He was assigned to the Midland RockHounds of the Double-A Central in 2021, slashing .212/.307/.313 with seven home runs and 48 RBI over 119 games.
 After the 2021 regular season, he earned a spot playing for the Mesa Solar Sox in the Arizona Fall League.

 The Athletics invited Davidson to spring training as a non-roster player in 2022.
-He returned to Midland for the 2022 season.
+He returned to Midland for the 2022 season, playing in 111 games and hitting .252/.337/.406 with 14 home runs, 56 RBI, and four stolen bases.
+The Athletics also invited Davidson to spring training as a non-roster player in 2023.
+He was assigned to the Las Vegas Aviators of the Triple-A Pacific Coast League during the regular season, splitting time between them and Midland; in 109 total games, he batted .279/.355/.426 with 10 home runs, 59 RBI, and six stolen bases.

+Davidson split the 2024 season between Triple-A Las Vegas and the rookie-level Arizona Complex League Athletics.
+In 90 appearances for the two affiliates, he slashed .303/.373/.543 with 15 home runs, 54 RBI, and seven stolen bases.

+Davidson began the 2025 campaign with Triple-A Las Vegas, playing in 41 contests and hitting .303/.452/.428 with two home runs, 22 RBI, and seven stolen bases.
+On May 23, 2025, Davidson was selected to the 40-man roster and promoted to the major leagues for the first time.
+In nine appearances for the Athletics, he went 3-for-20 (.150) with two RBI and three walks.
+Davidson was designated for assignment following the promotion of Ben Bowden on July 23.